The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 \begin{remark} \phantom{Henri} \begin{itemize} \item The dynamics used in the paper have the less general form (compared to condition (1) in Assumptions~\ref{ass:error_bound})

 where, for all $i$, $x_i:t \mapsto \mathbb{R}^N$, $y_i = \sum_{j=1}^N W_{ij}x_j$ and $h_i:\mathbb{R}^2 \mapsto \mathbb{R}$.
 This implies that for all dynamics considered in the paper, the Jacobian matrices $J_x(x',y')$ and $J_y(x',y')$ are diagonal. \item Even if the effective ranks of real networks are low compared to $N$, they are generally larger than one, meaning that $\sigma_{n+1}$ is not negligible when $n=1$.
-According to our analysis, we therefore do not expect one-dimensional reductions~\cite{Gao2016_SI, Laurence2019_SI, Kundu2022_SI} to yield accurate results in general, which is consistent with numerical observations made in previous studies \cite{Tu2017_SI, Jiang2018_SI, Laurence2019_SI, Thibeault2020_SI, Vegue2022_SI}.
+According to our analysis, we therefore do not expect one-dimensional reductions~\cite{Gao2016_SI, Laurence2019_SI, Kundu2022_SI} to yield accurate results in general, which is consistent with numerical observations made in previous studies \cite{Tu2017_SI, Jiang2018_SI, Laurence2019_SI, Thibeault2020_SI, Vegue2023_SI}.
 Some very simple synthetic networks, however, such as those generated by the Erd\"os-R\'enyi and Chung-Lu models, typically have a very small second singular value, suggesting that accurate one-dimensional reductions are possible for those cases. \item Using the induced spectral norm in the upper bound introduces a factor of about $\sqrt{N}/2$ when sampling $x$ uniformly between 0 and 1.
 This is one of the main reasons why the bound is not always tight.
 But our focus is not on magnitude of the error or the tightness of the bound, but on the decrease of the error.
-The extra $\sqrt{N}$ is removed by considering the relative alignment error. \item The relative alignment error $\mathcal{E}(x)/\|x\|$ is upper bounded by purely spectral factors, which can be classified into two types: (1) those related to the Jacobians and thus depending upon the dynamics, and (2) $\sigma_{n+1}$ that only depends on the network.
+The extra $\sqrt{N}$ is removed by considering the relative alignment error. \item The relative alignment error $\mathcal{E}(x)/\|x\|$ is upper-bounded by purely spectral factors, which can be classified into two types: (1) those related to the Jacobians and thus depending upon the dynamics, and (2) $\sigma_{n+1}$ that only depends on the network.
 The second type is universal in the sense that it applies to all dynamics.
-Contrary to what is observed with $\sigma_{n+1}$ in real networks, the factors $\alpha(x',y')$ and $\beta(x',y')$ do not necessarily decrease as $n$ increases. \end{itemize} \end{remark}
+Contrary to what is observed with $\sigma_{n+1}$ in real networks, the factors $\alpha(x',y')$ and $\beta(x',y')$ do not necessarily decrease as $n$ increases. \item The relative alignment error bound above can be improved, but it has a price.
+Indeed, the first steps of the theorem, the induced spectral norm and the submultiplicativity lead to $\mathcal{E}(x)/\|x\| \leq \|M\|_2\|Du(x')(I - P)\|_2/\sqrt{n}$.
+From there, one could consider that $M$ is dependent over $x'$ and set $M := R_n^\top(x')$, the truncated right singular vector matrix of the Jacobian matrix $Du(x')$.
+Again, this choice minimizes $\|Du(x')(I - P)\|_2$ from Theorem~\ref{thm:optimal_projection_general} and one has the simple upper bound $\mathcal{E}(x)/\|x\| \leq \gamma_{n+1}(x')/\sqrt{n}$, where $\gamma_{n+1}(x')$ is the $(n+1)$-th singular value of $Du(x')$ depending on $x'$.
+The dependence of the reduction matrix over $x'$ is, however, not desired since we want the reduced dynamics to be independent of the $N$-dimensional dynamics. \end{itemize} \end{remark}